aspencoyle/hemat_bairdi_transcriptome/scripts/README.md

 **Analysis 7**

 In each file, expression over time is manually clustered, in an alternative to WGCNA, where genes are clustered by expression patterns into modules by setting distinct cut heights

+**Analysis 8**

+Immune genes are determined by pulling genes with the GO term for immune response (GO:0006955).
+PCAs of immune gene expression are created, and then immune genes are clustered based on the same protocol used in Analysis 7.
+Files for all genes, and those linked to temperature, are also created.

+**Analysis 9**

+As mentioned, these scripts can now be found at https://github.com/afcoyle/historical_hemat

+**Analysis 10**

+Correlation between variables is examined using the base corr() function in R.

+**Analysis 11**

+Significant WGCNA clusters (in WGCNA examinations of all crabs) found in Analysis 5 are analyzed using GO-MWU.
+Roughly the same flow is followed as in Analyses 1, 3, and 4 (starting after the DESeq2 stage), albeit with some modifications made for WGCNA data recommended by the creators of GO-MWU

+**Analysis 12**

+Supplemental files for the upcoming paper are created

 **hematodinium_analysis_functions.R**